Kalyaneshwar Mahadev Mandir: Kalna Paramhansa

 The temple is also very famous for Kalna Baba Ashram.
 Kalna Baba is also known as Kalna Paramhansa.
 He was a spiritual leader and philosopher, who stayed at Kalyaneshwar Mahadev Mandir and taught the people coming there about spiritual knowledge.
-He is also considered as the avtar of Lord Shiva in the Kalyaneshwar Mahadev Mandir.
+He is also considered as the avatar of Lord Shiva in the Kalyaneshwar Mahadev Mandir.
 He was very famous for his kindness and spiritual energy.
 It is said that he cured many people who come to him in the hope of solutions of their problems.